What Is Post-concussion syndrome?

 - Rarely, decreases in taste and smell

-However the central nervous system tissue may not be the only area that was damaged in the trauma.
+However, the central nervous system tissue may not be the only area that was damaged by the trauma.
 The upper cervical joints are highly moveable and susceptible to misalignment.
-Something such as a head trauma or multiple micro-traumas are likely to cause misalignment of these joints.
+Something such as head trauma or multiple micro-traumas are likely to cause misalignment of these joints.

 The upper cervical spine is the gateway to the skull and therefore the brain.
 There are multiple delicate structures in this area that can be affected by misalignment of the vertebrae and could contribute to post-concussion syndrome.
 The vertebral arteries enter the skull and this point and have potential to be distorted by the misalignment; this change in blood flow into the brain could slow the healing process as nutrient rich blood is slowed in getting to the damaged areas of the brain.

 Another major contributing factor related to the upper cervical misalignment is the change in cerebrospinal fluid flow around the brain.
 When there is misalignment of the upper cervical vertebrae this fluid cannot flow efficiently around the brain and can sometimes become static causing pressure around the brain.
 This stasis of the fluid inhibits nutrient delivery and waste product removal around the brain thus impacting normal function.
 The pressure generated can also contribute to the symptoms of post-concussion syndrome such as headaches.

 As Upper Cervical Chiropractors we are trained to specifically analyse the upper cervical spine and locate these misalignments and correct them.
 When we are able to do so we find that over time with the right adjustment and the right time people recover from post-concussion syndrome.

 If you have had a concussion or are suffering from post-concussion syndrome why not book a 15-minute complimentary consultation phone call with us and find out how we can help!

 For more information on Upper Cervical Chiropractic please check out our blog.